klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay/sendtx_legacy.md

 The `callback` will return the 32-byte transaction hash.

-`PromiEvent`: A promise combined event emitter.
+`PromiEvent`: A promise combined with event emitter.
 Will be resolved when the transaction receipt is available.
-Additionally the following events are available:
+The following events are also available:

 - ``"transactionHash"`` returns ``String``: Is fired right after the transaction is sent and a transaction hash is available.
 - ``"receipt"`` returns ``Object``: Is fired when the transaction receipt is available.